kant/gcalmapper/README.md

     $ gcal-mapper --client_id [CLIENT_ID] --client_secret [CLIENT_SECRET]

-it should open a new page, click accept that the API acess your data. this gives you ~/google_auth.yaml copy it on spec/file/google_auth.yaml (you can change path with --file /path/to/the/yaml_file.yaml) (you can change scope with --scope https://www.googleapis.com/another/scope)
+it should open a new page, click accept that the API access your data. this gives you ~/google_auth.yaml copy it on spec/file/google_auth.yaml (you can change path with --file /path/to/the/yaml_file.yaml) (you can change scope with --scope https://www.googleapis.com/another/scope)